jupyter/docker-stacks/SECURITY.md

 ## Supported Versions

-Jupyter Docker Stacks only provides security updates for the latest version of each stack.
+Jupyter Docker Stacks only provides security updates for the latest version of each image.

 ## Reporting a Vulnerability